Furretar/Audio-Card-Suite/README.md

-button to open source folder
+- [ ] button to open source folder
-read every sub folder in source folder, allow for setting download folder as source? tag cards with the name of the source file
+- [ ] read every sub folder in source folder, allow for setting download folder as source?
+- [ ] tag cards with the name of the source file
+- [ ] allow editing end start times even without backtick filename